 The #1 Thing Not to do When Looking for the Whitest White Paint Color

 Do not look at the list of colorants to try to determine anything about a paint color’s characteristics.
 This is especially true when trying to find the whitest white.
 Using paint color formulas to determine how a color will behave is like trying to smell the color 9.

 The chemistry involved, the consideration of the color of the paint base, the make-up of each colorant and how they all mix and interact is not only boring as hell, it’s also an exercise in futility.
 It’s futile because of what Bruce MacEvoy over at handprint.com calls substance uncertainty.

 “Unfortunately, the color mixture “predictions” made by subtractive color theory are often inaccurate, because the light absorbing properties of a colorant are affected by its physical state — its particle size, transparency, density, dispersion or medium, the color of the substrate, the other colorants it is mixed with, the thickness of the color layer, and so on.
 I call these problems substance uncertainty: because of them, the color of ingredient substances does not determine the color of their mixtures.
 Often, colorants must be physically mixed in order to find out what their mixture color will be.”

 Chemistry Doesn’t Discriminate

-Bruce is talking in terms of artist’s paints for the purpose of his website but the basic chemistry of color mixtures apply to architectural coatings too.
-Not like architectural color is different.
+What Bruce said applies to artist’s paints and architectural bases and colorants.
 Chemistry does not discriminate whether the mixture is for a can of architectural paint or an artist’s palette.

 I learned a long time ago that characteristics of architectural colorants are not uniform and neither are cans of base paint.
 Whiteness of paint bases varies brand to brand.
 Particle sizes within colorants also vary and some are more transparent than others.
 Some colorants are simply stronger than others and will dominate in the mix.